brain4tech/lip/README.md

 - multiplattform cli for application usage from the command line

 ## A bit on the Why's
-Basically *localip-sub* is a text-sharing application, where each text is secured with a pre-known id and password.
+Basically *lip* is a text-sharing application, where each text is secured with a pre-known id and password.
 So when starting a "server" and "client" that should communicate, but are unable to find each other (because of e.g. outer restrictions), they can use the set id and password to publish and retrieve the correct ip addresses.

 *Mabye an example explains it better.*
 <br>You have an architecture (let's say server-client) that is supposed to be run in a local, dynamic network/environment.
 Unfortunately, the client cannot find the server through existing solutions (like broadcasts or multicasts) and you don't like typing ip addresses manually or hole punching your network.